uwblueprint/ADR/README.md

 While the goal of ADRs is to flesh out all the details prior to commencing work, there's a very real possibility that an amendment to the original design is required.
 Make sure to document these changes by updating the design doc using a new PR.
-These amendments don't require approval by VPP or another PL.
+These amendments don't require approval by the VPP or another PL.